tutsplus/how-to-integrate-google-no-captcha-recaptcha-on-your-website/README.md

 ### Tuts+ Tutorial: How to Integrate “No CAPTCHA reCAPTCHA” on Your Website
 #### Instructor: Ian Yates

-In this tutorial we’ll introduce Google’s new No CAPTCHA form security, then integrate into a web page using PHP.
+In this tutorial we’ll introduce Google’s new No CAPTCHA form security, then integrate it into a web page using PHP.

 Source files for the Tuts+ tutorial: [How to Integrate “No CAPTCHA reCAPTCHA” on Your Website](http://webdesign.tutsplus.com/tutorials/how-to-integrate-google-no-captcha-recaptcha-on-your-website--cms-23024)